 Dumpling Skins: Mama Lin typically uses New Hong Kong Noodle Company’s “so kok wraps” for the dumplings.
 Chinese supermarkets sell these only around Lunar new year.
 If you want to make these during another time of the year, look for thin circular wrappers.

 Filling for Sweet Fried Dumplings: The primary ingredients are coconut, chopped toasted peanuts, toasted sesame seeds, and sugar.
 Typically, Mama Lin uses sweetened coconut flakes, the kind that you see in the baking section of a supermarket.
 Because the coconut is already sweetened, you don’t need much additional sugar.
 The top photo of the filling uses sweetened coconut, and the second uses unsweetened coconut.
 Notice that I had to add more sugar to the filling below.
-Once cooked, the dumplings that contain more granulated sugar with have a grittier texture, which you might prefer.
+Once cooked, the dumplings that contain more granulated sugar will have a grittier texture, which you might prefer.

 Also note that sweetened coconut flakes tend to be more moist.
 As a result, the filling won’t puncture the dumpling skin as much when you seal the dumplings.